 About 50% of people over 50 experience discomfort and pain due to hemorrhoids.
-At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, hemorrhoids expert Lisa A. Perryman, MD, FACS, FASCRS, offers several nonsurgical treatment options, including rubber band ligation, to shrink hemorrhoids and ease your symptoms.
+At Colorado Colon & Rectal Specialists in the Denver metropolitan area, Colorado, proctologist and hemorrhoids expert Lisa A. Perryman, MD, FACS, FASCRS, offers several nonsurgical treatment options, including rubber band ligation, to shrink hemorrhoids and ease your symptoms.
 Dr. Perryman also specializes in surgery to remove large hemorrhoids if necessary.
 Call Colorado Colon & Rectal Specialists or request an appointment through the online booking system to learn more about available hemorrhoid treatments.

 Hemorrhoidal tissues are a natural part of your anal canal and are made up of blood vessels and connective tissue.

 When this tissue swells large enough, it can cause hemorrhoids.
 The most common causes of hemorrhoidal tissue swelling include: